-Fig. 2 Predicted Levels of HMBS in the Aorta Interact with Amyloid Levels in the Brain on Age-Related Change in Executive Function.
-Age in years is along the x-axis, composite executive function performance is along the y-axis.
-Individual lines represent fitted trajectories from the mixed-effects regression model.
-Amyloid positivity and HMBS atrial appendage and amyloid on longitudinal memory function (Supplemental Table 3, p-values < 0.05) and between predicted HMBS expression in the aorta and amyloid on longitudinal executive function (Supplemental Table 3, pvalues < 0.05) in both PiB and CSF A β -42 analyses.
+In post-hoc validation analyses, although somewhat under powered when restricting the analyses to non-overlapping subsets of the cohort, we did observe additional evidence of an interaction between predicted PROK1 expression in the atrial appendage and amyloid on longitudinal memory function (Supplemental Table 3, p-values<0.05) and between predicted HMBS expression in the aorta and amyloid on longitudinal executive function (Supplemental Table 3, p-values<0.05) in both PiB and CSF A $\beta$ -42 analyses.

-Discussion
+4. Discussion

-The present manuscript evaluated genetic resilience to amyloid-related cognitive impairment using a predicted gene expression methodology (Gamazon et al. 2015).
+The present manuscript evaluated genetic resilience to amyloid-related cognitive impairment using a predicted gene expression methodology (Gamazon et al., 2015).
 Our results suggest that genetically-determined expression of five novel candidate genes in heart and brain tissue attenuate the downstream effects of amyloid deposition.
 Importantly, these results also provide a proof of concept for the application of predicted expression methodology in the context of genetic resilience analyses in AD.

 It is quite interesting that all four significant gene interactions on memory were from imputed expression levels in heart tissue (the coronary artery and atrial appendage).
-While the association between peripheral vascular disease and AD is well established (Beeri et al. 2006; Jefferson et al. 2015a; Jefferson et al. 2010; Jefferson et al. 2015b), the mechanisms underlying such associations remain elusive.
+While the association between peripheral vascular disease and AD is well established (Beeri et al., 2006; Jefferson, Hohman, et al., 2015; Jefferson et al., 2010; Jefferson, Beiser, et al., 2015), the mechanisms underlying such associations remain elusive.
 Our findings suggest that the genetic architecture of the heart may indeed be relevant to individual susceptibility to amyloid-related cognitive decline.
 The three genes identified, PRSS50, CNTLN, and PROK1 are promising candidates.
 Unfortunately, we were only able to provide partial validation of these associations in small independent subsamples of the ADNI cohort, highlighting the need for future replication in larger datasets.
 The serine protease PRSS50 has not been implicated in AD previously.
-Methylation differences in PRSS50 have been noted in age-related macular degeneration (Oliver et al. 2015), and PRSS50 has been shown to induce apoptosis when knocked down in cancer cells (Zhou et al. 2010), suggesting a potential role in neurodegeneration.
+Methylation differences in PRSS50 have been noted in age-related macular degeneration (Oliver et al., 2015), and PRSS50 has been shown to induce apoptosis when knocked down in cancer cells (Zhou et al., 2010), suggesting a potential role in neurodegeneration.
 The highest expression of PRSS50 is observed in the testis, thyroid, and pituitary.
-Very low levels of expression are observed in the atrial appendage (Lonsdale et al. 2013), and it remains unclear how expression of PRSS50 in the heart may relate to amyloidrelated cognitive decline.
+Very low levels of expression are observed in the atrial appendage (Lonsdale et al., 2013), and it remains unclear how expression of PRSS50 in the heart may relate to amyloid-related cognitive decline.